 If you believe that the CCG has not complied with your data protection rights, you have the right to make a complaint to the Information Commissioner’s Office (ICO) at any time.
 The ICO is the UK supervisory authority for data protection issues.
 You can see the ICO contact details at: https://ico.org.uk

-The CCG will not transfer your personal information to countries outside the European Economic Area, except where you ask us to do so e.g. for employment purposes overseas.
+The CCG will not transfer your personal information to countries outside the UK, except where you ask us to do so e.g. for employment purposes overseas.

 Automated decision making occurs when an electronic system uses your personal information to make a decision without human intervention.